 Super Genius - Painting In The Rain

-Painting in the Rain may sometimes be found at GEMM, or through Tim Kwiat
+Painting in the Rain may sometimes be found at EBAY, other music specialty stores or through Tim Kwiat

 It may appear to be a casual, loosely organized project, but the music produced by Super Genius certainly doesn't sound like it.

 Combining part of The Innocence Mission -- drummer Steve Brown and bassist Mike Bitts -- with a longtime friend, former A Thousand Years guitarist Tim Kwiat, has produced one compelling album ("Painting in the Rain"), with another disc in the works.